 - to know the examination will take place in private;

 - to request a record of the examination is made;

 - to refuse to answer questions because the answer would disclose information that is covered by a valid claim of legal professional privilege (note: you will need to be able to explain why legal professional privilege applies to the answer).

 Like the CCC and ASC hearings, it is a requirement that you answer the questions put to you at an ASIC hearing, irrespective of whether the answer may tend to incriminate you or make you liable to a penalty.
 Again, any incriminating information you provide may not be used against you in a criminal prosecution or to impose a pecuniary penalty on you, other than in perjury proceedings.

 Being compelled to appear before investigative bodies such as the CCC, ACC and ASIC is a serious matter.
 The fact hearings are conducted with strict confidentiality and that there are firm penalties for refusing to appear or refusing to answer questions mean that the advice and guidance of legal professionals with experience of dealing with these agencies is crucial.

 At Hannay Lawyers, we have award-winning legal professionals with years of experience in advising and representing people asked to appear before statutory bodies such as the CCC.
-If you’ve been given notice to appear, contact us today for an initial consultation on (07) 3184 2323.
+If you’ve been given notice to appear, contact our Brisbane criminal lawyers today for an initial consultation on 07 3063 9799.